hpe-dev-incubator/hpe-dev-portal/content/blog/mapping-kubernetes-services-to-hpe-ezmeral-container-platform-gateway.md

 Go back to the Kubernetes tenant management GUI.
-Now, in the `Service endpoints` tab, you can see the access point is mapped to HPE Ezmeral Container Platform Gateway.
+Now, in the `Service endpoints` tab, you can see the access point is mapped to HPE Ezmeral Runtime Gateway.
 You can also find the port by running the command `describe services`.
 The access point will be shown under the key annotations.